rmemoria/xchema/README.md

 # object-validator
-An object validator based on a schema for JS
+An extensible object validator for NodeJS